Addressing The Cancer Burden In All Populations of African Ancestry

 Samuel Gathere, MD - Kenya Medical Research Institute (KEMRI), Nairobi, Kenya, Africa

 Camille Ragin, PhD, MPH, Cancer Prevention and Control Program, Fox Chase Cancer Center, Philadelphia, PA, USA

 Veronica Roach, Trinidad and Tobago

-Delroy Louden, PhD - (RRC-Chairman), President Anguilla Community College
+Delroy Louden, PhD - (RERC-Chairman), President Anguilla Community College

 Maria Jackson, PhD - Department of Community Health and Psychiatry, University of the West Indies, Mona, Kingston 7, Jamaica